Frank W. Burke: Political career

-Burke was elected to the Kentucky House of Representatives and served there in 1957 and 1958.
+Burke was elected to the Kentucky House of Representatives in 1957, defeating Democratic incumbent Edward Bridgers for renomination.

 In 1958 Burke was elected to the United States House of Representatives from Kentucky's 3rd District (Louisville).
 Burke defeated incumbent Republican John M. Robsion, Jr. for the seat.
 Burke was re-elected to the House seat in 1960 and served from January 3, 1959, to January 3, 1963.
 Burke won his re-election race by 221 votes.
 Burke voted in favor of the Civil Rights Act of 1960.

 He was defeated in a close race for re-election in 1962 by Gene Snyder; Snyder won 93,627 votes to Burke's 91,062.

 In 1969, Republicans had controlled county and city offices in Louisville for eight years.
 Burke, a Democrat, was elected mayor of Louisville that year, winning 48,337 votes to Republican John Porter Sawyer's 40,810.
 Burke served in that office from 1969 to 1973.
 Burke's priorities included reducing crime; he increased the size of the police force and installed many new street lights and the crime rate in Louisville dropped while Burke was mayor.
 Burke also increased garbage pickups and the sewers and pushed the construction of the Louisville Belvedere.
 Burke also instituted a retirement system for city employees.
 As mayor, he integrated the city's workforce.